mullins-dev/Infix-To-PostFix/README.md

 # Infix-To-PostFix
-CSE274 (Data structures) project.
+Computer Science Data Structures class project.
 The project was to utilize stacks in order to convert an infix operation to a postfix operation and operate upon it